sdeering/cleverstack-angular-seed/README.md

 ## Unit Testing Code Coverage Build
 You can build unit test coverage reports for the browsers specified in your config/spec-unit.conf.js by running the 'grunt test:coverage' command.
 This will generate the reports in the /test/coverage directory.
 You can then instantly view the reports using the Code Coverage Server on port 5555.

+# Configuration

+This is a list of the files which are configurable:

+config/application.conf.json - settings for setting application
+config/environment.conf.json - settings for setting up your environment config/spec-unit.conf.json - settings for your unit tests config/spec-e2e.conf.json - settings for your e2e tests
+Gruntfile.js - core grunt task runner be sure you know what your doing when changing this! bower.json - add JavaScript dependencies package.json - add NPM package dependencies

+# Directory

+This is the main directory structure.

+├── app/                // app folder contains your angular app development files │
+├── config/             // config folder contains all configs for your app │
+├── dist/               // dist folder contains the latest production build of your app │
+├── docs/               // docs folder contains the latest build of app's api docs │
+├── test/               // test folder contains all your app test specs │
+├── .bowerrc            // stores bower appPath
+├── .gitignore          // files to be ignored by git ├──  .jshintrc          // settings for your jshint checks ├── .sass-cache         // (dir) temporary files (sass) ├── .tmp                // (dir) temporary files (generated styles etc...)
+├── .travis.yml         // app CI build status
+├── bower.json          // app javascript dependencies
+├── Gruntfile.js        // master grunt configuration for running tasks
+├── package.json        // app dependencies / npm packages
+├── LICENSE             // app license
+├── README.md           // app readme

 # Development Tips

 * Change your core application Bootstrap 3 styles & scripts here: